learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

-Evaluate this model on the training data:
+Evaluate this model on the training data; you may get an memory allocation warning here and/or further down, which is nothing to worry about:

 ```python